menu icon

 What Is Insulating Batting Or Thermal Batting

-When you sew something that will, say be used in the kitchen and will need to resist some heat - potholders, table pads, oven mitts, ironing board covers and the like, use one of the products that are also called insulating thermal batting/lining/wadding.
+Use insulating thermal batting when sewing items for the kitchen that need to resist heat-like potholders, table pads, oven mitts, and ironing board covers.
+This special material helps protect against heat.
 One of the best-known brands of thermal batting is Insul Bright by the Warm Company.
 I use this one.

 Want to give thermal batting a try?
 Here is a classic potholder to sew, a heart mug rug tutorial, or this easy potholder pattern - super cute too! 🙂